This post contains affiliate links. Please see my disclosure about affiliate links here.

 The region is tourist-friendly as it receives millions of pilgrims each year.
 I found people to be helpful when I needed directions etc. and the region features in my top ten solo female travel destinations.
 I would have no hesitation in returning to the region.

-ISRAEL & OPT TRAVEL GUIDE ESSENTIALS
+ISRAEL & PALESTINIAN TRAVEL GUIDE ESSENTIALS

 Citizens of the EU, US, UK and a whole host of other countries can visit Israel visa-free for a period of up to 90 days.
 Passports must be valid for at least six months after departing Israel.